teamdeeson/codex/docs/development/git.md

 You should sign up for a BitBucket account using your deeson email and request to be added to the account by one of the administrators.
 Any Pod SA should be able to do this.

+### Sites that are hosted by Acquia and Pantheon

+If your site is hosted by a platform provider, such as Acquia or Pantheon, that comes with it's own git repository then you can configure git to use both BitBucket and the platform repo without needing to change your working practices too much.

+When checking out the code, make sure that you run these commands:

+    git remote set-url --add --push origin [bitbucket url] git remote set-url --add --push origin [platform provider url]

+This will ensure that pushes to the remote "origin" always go to both repositories.

 ## Commit messages